Sustainability

 What is sustainability?

-EPIC is a collection of reliable databases covering lots of different topics, put together especially for New Zealand school students.
-Britannica is one of these databases and helps to answer questions like this.
-You may need a password to login to EPIC.
+Britannica School is part of EPIC, a collection of reliable databases covering lots of different topics.
+It has been especially put together for New Zealand school students.
+This database will help answer questions like this.
+You may need a password to log in to EPIC.

-There are also other articles in the results that mention sustainability.
+There are also other articles in the results that mention sustainability, eg Forestry.

 Opposing Viewpoints (Gale in Context)

-This EPIC resource has viewpoints on lots of different issues.
+This EPIC resource presents viewpoints on lots of different issues.

-• Go to Browse Issues to find their topic page about Sustainability.
+Go to Browse Issues to find the topic page about Sustainability.

-• Within the topic there are sections for viewpoints, news, articles, videos and more.
+Read the sections on viewpoints, news, articles, videos and more.

 Tips: To get to the EPIC resources you will need a password from your school librarian first.
 Or you can chat with one of our AnyQuestions librarians between 1 and 6pm Monday to Friday and they will help you online.
 Some EPIC databases may also be available through your public library.